diegoroccia/salt-vagrant/README.md

 vagrant ssh <nodename>
 ```

-default nodename has been set to master1
+default nodename has been set to mom

 ### to destroy the VMs